poeyahay/AFib_PGS/README.md

 #### For both:

 - **Usage instructions**
-  - Each script begins with a description of the required input formats and an example of how to call the function.
+  - Each script begins with the required input formats and an example function call.
 - **Software requirements:**
-  - This tool has been tested on RStudio (v4.5.0) and dependencies include `data.table_1.17.8` and `fmsb_0.7.6`.
+  - Tested on RStudio (v4.5.0); Dependencies include `data.table_1.17.8` and `fmsb_0.7.6`.
 - **Installation:**
-  - No installation is needed, just run the code in Rstudio, and apply the function afterwards.
+  - No installation needed; run the code in RStudio and call the function.
 - **License:**
   - [GNU General Public License](https://github.com/poeyahay/AFib_PGS/blob/main/Multi/LICENSE)